-In September, the school will conduct a Virtual Back-to-School Night for all parents.
-This event gives parents an opportunity to "visit" classrooms and learn about the curriculum plans for the current year.
-Virtual Back-to-School Night is for parents and teachers only.
-Please arrange for child care (even at home) so you can participate in this virtual meeting.
+In September, the school will conduct a Back-to-School Night for all parents.
+This event gives parents an opportunity to visit classrooms and learn about the curriculum plans for the current year.
+Back-to-School Night is for parents and teachers only.
+Please arrange for child care so you can participate in this important meeting.

-Virtual Back-to-School Night will be held on Monday, September 13 at 6:30 pm.
+Back-to-School Night will be held on Thursday, September 22 at 6:30 pm.
 Details will be shared by classroom teachers.